Kunovice: Geography

 Kunovice forms a conurbation with neighbouring Uherské Hradiště.
 It lies on the border between the Vizovice Highlands and Lower Morava Valley.
-The Olšava River flows through the town and flows into the Morava, which forms the northern border of the territory.
+The highest point is the hill Hluboček at 351 m above sea level.
+The Olšava River flows through the town and flows into the Morava, which forms the northern border of the municipal territory.

 History

 The first written mention of Kunovice is from 1196.
-From the 15th century Kunovice was referred to as a market town.
+Until the establishment of Uherské Hradiště in the mid-13th century, it was an important administrative centre and defensive point with a castle.
+From the beginning of the 15th century, Kunovice was referred to as a market town.

-Until 1918, Kunowitz – Kunovice was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Ungarisch Hradisch – Uherské Hradiště District, one of the 34 Bezirkshauptmannschaften in Moravia.

-In the 1930s, Kunovice began to transform from an agriculture community to an industrial one.
-In 1949–1954 and 1972–1990 Kunovice was a part of Uherské Hradiště.
+In the 1930s, when an Avia factory was established, Kunovice began to transform from an agriculture community to an industrial one.
+In 1949–1954 and 1972–1990, Kunovice was an administrative part of Uherské Hradiště.
 Kunovice gained the town status in 1997.

 Demographics

 Economy

 Since 1936, the aircraft manufacturer Aircraft Industries (formerly Let Kunovice) has been based at Kunovice Airport near the town.
 The airport also hosts aircraft manufacturers Czech Sport Aircraft and Evektor-Aerotechnik.
 It is designated as a private international airport.

 The largest Czech producer of refrigerated and durable food, Hamé s.r.o. company owned by the Orkla ASA conglomerate, has its headquarters in Kunovice.